 Erin Malawer is a digital health entrepreneur and food allergy advocate.
 Erin serves on the Food Allergy Task Force at Children’s National Medical Center in Washington D.C.
-She is the founder of AllergyHealth, a joint initiative with Comcast/NBCUniversal, that brings expert guidance and up-to-date information to patients and caregivers.
+She is the founder of AllergyHealth, an initiative that brings expert guidance and up-to-date information to patients and caregivers.
 Erin advises pharmaceutical companies, tech start-ups, food manufacturers, media outlets, restaurants, and others on food allergies.

 With ten years experience training school administrators, teachers and staff about food allergy management, Erin thoroughly enjoys spending time in the classroom educating children about living with food allergies.

 Among her many areas of interest are advocacy, access to care and treatment, food allergy innovation, education, psychosocial implications of living with food allergy.
 Through her organization, Erin is focused on helping the at-risk and underserved community living with food allergies.

 Born a severely allergic child, my son first reacted to milk at six months old and was officially diagnosed with a wide array of food allergies by fifteen months.
 I was overwhelmed.
 Like many parents, I didn’t grow up with food allergies (nor did anyone I knew).
 Throughout my pregnancy I had imagined that we’d one day make cookies together, maybe sneak in a bite of pizza.
 But with milk, egg, soy, wheat, peanut, tree nut, corn and sesame seed allergies (nevermind his allergy to my two dogs!), those dreams felt impossible.
 I deeply mourned the loss of these hopes and visions until my husband helped me regain perspective, reminding me that there MUST be a way around all of it.